 No!
 There is no such thing as a Krispy Kreme gluten free donut.
 I'm serious when I say that my recipe for gluten free yeasted donuts is good enough to be a Krispy Kreme copycat recipe.

-Cakedonuts tend to be sweeter, and because they're not made with yeast, they don't have the same airy texture.
-As they're generally cooked in an oven using a donut pan, these baked donuts are a bit more dense, like cake.
+The differences between cake donuts and yeast donuts lie in how they're prepared and their textures.
+Cake donuts tend to be sweeter, and because they're not made with yeast, they don't have the same airy texture.
+As they're generally cooked in an oven using doughnut pans, these baked donuts are a bit more dense, like cake.
+Yeast donuts, on the other hand, are soft and fluffy after they've been fried.

-If you'd rather have baked donuts, try my gluten free chocolate cake donuts.
-We also have apple cider gf cake donuts, if you're in the mood, or our gluten free vanilla cake donuts for a more neutral flavor.
+I have baked these donuts in the oven, and they taste okay, just not like donuts.
+Frying them ensures that they cook quickly while maintaining their fluffy center.
+If you'd rather have baked donuts, try my gluten free chocolate donuts.
+We also have gluten free apple cider donuts, if you're in the mood, or our gluten free vanilla donuts for a more neutral flavor.
+If you're looking for a soft, tender yeasted dough that you don't fry, try our baked gluten free cinnamon rolls instead.

 Vegetable oil is probably the most popular oil for frying donuts, but you can use any neutral oil of your choosing.
 You can go the route of Krispy Kreme and use vegetable shortening, or you can try canola oil, peanut oil, or sunflower seed oil.
-Anything with a comparably high smoke poitn will work.
+Anything with a comparably high smoke point will work.

-Scoop your jam, jelly, chocolate glaze, or other gluten free filling into the bag.
+Yes!
+It's easy to turn plain gluten free doughnuts into jelly donuts.
+Don't cut a hole in the center of the donuts before you rise and fry them.
+Then, fit a pastry bag with a long angled Bismark piping tip, or just snip off the end.
+Place a jam or jelly of your choosing (I love grape jelly and strawberry jam) into the bag.
 Cut a hole in your doughnut using a small knife or skewer (or the end of your Bismark tip), and then pipe the filling into the doughnut just until it starts to spill back out.

 Equipment